Program

 Our comprehensive program is designed to give you a full range of retail-specific legal education.
 This year's education line-up will bring you the latest on retail-specific legal issues such as employment, litigation cases, regulatory developments, workplace safety, taxes, and more!

 Your learning journey at the Retail Law Conference is sure to help you stay on top of what's next and what's to come in the world of retail.
 No matter what type of legal work is on your desk, there is something for you!
-Please check back often as we pdate our program as we get closer to the event.
+Please check back often as we update our program as we get closer to the event.
+All times listed are local to Atlanta, GA.

 Location